ian-pan/ian-pan.github.io/index.md

 ## <center> Yinghao Pan (潘颖豪) </center>

 ### Bio
-I am a fifth-year Ph.D. candidate from the Department of Real Estate at the National University of Singapore.
+I am a fifth-year Ph.D. candidate from the Business School at the National University of Singapore.
 My research fields include public economics, household finance and Chinese economy.

 I am on the 2021-2022 academic job market and available for virtual interviews.